 There are some exceptions, but in general, minors are allowed to post videos online.
 Exceptions include: posting a video of a sexual nature or of activity that would be unlawful for a minor to engage in, children under the age of 13 posting to a site that has a COPPA restriction, and, of course, no...Read more »

 There is a privately registered website that an individual posted information about me on.
 I want the information removed.
 The poster is anonymous, and the information is private information that I don't want made public.
 (It is from an ex girlfriend, I'm sure).
-The website has a no-removal...
+The website has a...
 Read more »

 While I doubt that you are correct that someone who has gone to the effort of successfully hiding will appreciate your finding them and respond to your sob story, it is a fact that you can sometimes find the true operator of a privately registered web site by sending the appropriate letter to the...Read more »

 Generally, a seller is required to stand by an offer once the offer is accepted.
 There have been instances, however, where a seller's price was just unreasonably low, due to a typographical error, for instance.
-Most retailers will still honor the price, but in one case a court found that the price...Read more »
+Most retailers will still honor the price, but in one case a court found that the...Read more »

 Many web sites will have a set of terms that state exactly what use is allowed.
 Typically, there is at least an implied license to view a web page that is placed on a publicly available server.
 There may be restrictions on use beyond mere viewing, such as a prohibition on printing, sending to...Read more »